itamarLaufer/ai-player/README.md

-# AI Player using Mini Max tree with Alpha Beta Pruning
+# AI Player using Mini Max Tree with Alpha Beta Pruning

 The project enables you to create an AI player for your game easily and quickly.
 * The game must be between 2 players who play *against* each other.